pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 Since we do not prove this explicitly in the code, we require each level to keep a set of available tokens and associate each sublist node to a lower level token.

-By enforcing each token to be exclusive, a new node will require a different token than the tokens for existing nodes, making it safe to insert in any upper level
+By enforcing each token to be exclusive, a new node will require a different token than the tokens for existing nodes, making it safe to insert in any upper level.

 </sub> {{< /speaker_note >}}